briankeane/simpleNodeServerCourse/part3/09c-TestFind.md

   });
 });
 ```
+If you run `npm test` you can see which code gets executed and when.

 As you can see -- level 4 gets all described blocks run.
 Level 3 has them all run except level 4.

 Now put contact.spec.js back like it was.
 Let's move the setup code to a before block, so we only have to type it (or... in the future, change it) once.